McCarthy meets with Rep. Greene; GOP faces Cheney decision

-Aides to McCarthy and Greene offered no immediate comment after the two spent around 90 minutes together in his Capitol office.
-Their session came as the GOP faced unrest from opposing ends of the party’s spectrum over Greene and Rep. Liz Cheney, whom far-right lawmakers want to oust from her leadership post after she voted to impeach former President Donald Trump.
+Aides to McCarthy and Greene offered no immediate comment after the two spent around 90 minutes together in his Capitol office Tuesday night.
+Their session came as the GOP faced unrest from opposing ends of the party’s spectrum over Greene and Rep. Liz Cheney, whom far-right lawmakers want to oust from her leadership post after she voted to impeach President Donald Trump.

 The strife underscores Republican fissures as the party seeks a path forward two weeks after Trump left office as the only twice-impeached president.
 House Republicans are effectively deciding whether to prioritize the former president’s norm-shattering behavior and conspiracy theories and retain the loyalty of his voters over more establishment conservative values.